Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Droplet spreading on a flat surface

 \subsection{Definition of the case study}

 In this study, we investigate the spreading of a droplet on a flat surface \citep{dupont2010numerical}.
-The focus is on the effect of the static contact angle boundary condition and the Bond number, $Bo = \frac{\rho_l g R_0}{\sigma}$, on the equilibrium shape of the droplet.\ For a droplet that spreads with $Bo\ll1$, the surface tension forces dominate, and the droplet at equilibrium maintains a spherical cap shape and satisfies the contact angle boundary condition.\ On the other hand, for $Bo\gg1$, the gravitational forces dominate, and the droplet forms a puddle, whose height is directly proportional to the capillary length, $l_{Ca}=\sqrt{\frac{\sigma}{\rho_l g}}$.
+The focus is on the effect of the static contact angle boundary condition and the Bond number, $Bo = \frac{\rho_l g R_0}{\sigma}$, on the equilibrium shape of the droplet.\ The set of constant physical parameters listed in \cref{table:phyical-parameters-of-the-droplet} with varying values of the gravitational acceleration $g$ are used to achieve different values for the Bond number (see \cref{table:Bond-numbers}).
+For a droplet that spreads with $Bo\ll1$, the surface tension forces dominate, and the droplet at equilibrium maintains a spherical cap shape and satisfies the contact angle boundary condition.\ On the other hand, for $Bo\gg1$, the gravitational forces dominate, and the droplet forms a puddle, whose height is directly proportional to the capillary length, $l_{Ca}=\sqrt{\frac{\sigma}{\rho_l g}}$.
 The droplet's volume $V$ and the equilibrium contact angle $\theta_e$ are used to derive the geometrical relations for the equilibrium shape of the droplet \citep{dupont2010numerical, fricke2020geometry,patel2017coupled}.\ Furthermore, we have also studied the mesh convergence of the spreading droplets.

 \Cref{fig:initial-config-spreading-over-flat-surface} illustrates the schematic diagram of a semi-spherical droplet initialized on a flat surface with an initial radius $R_0$.
 Note that $\theta_0 = 90^\circ$ is an (arbitrary) choice for the initial contact angle.
 The droplet spreads and attains an equilibrium state at $\theta_e$, having height $e$ and wetted radius $L$.
 The droplet \textit{wets} the surface if the initial contact angle is larger than the equilibrium contact angle.
 Contrary to this behavior, we observe \textit{dewetting} if the initial contact angle is smaller than the equilibrium contact angle.